Employer Insights

 Did You Know...

-Recent legislative updates have just gone into effect throughout Oregon requiring updates to employee notices for minimum wage, paid leave, overtime, and more.
+Recent legislative updates have just gone into effect throughout Oregon, requiring updates to employee notices for minimum wage, paid leave, and more.

 Get Automatic Labor Law Poster Updates When Changes Happen

-Try a labor law poster subscription service and receive updated mandatory notices that need to be posted for employees as additional changes take place with Oregon's state or local labor laws.
-One less thing to worry about.
+Try a labor law poster subscription service and receive updated mandatory notices for each business location required to be posted for employees as additional changes take place with Oregon state or local labor laws.

 Subscribe To Other Updates Like This